kliment-olechnovic/voronota/expansion_lt/README.md

 but the main increase in speed comes when utilizing a simpler, radical tessellation variant, also known as Laguerre tessellation.
 This is the default tessellation variant in Voronota-LT.
 It considers radii of atoms together with the rolling probe radius to define radical planes as bisectors between atoms.

+## Benchmarking data and results

+Benchmarking data and results are available [here](./benchmark/README.md).

 # Getting the latest version

 Download the latest archive from the official downloads page: